Generic Name: carfilzomib (kar-FILZ-oh-mib)

 Use carfilzomib as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Carfilzomib is usually given as an injection at your doctor's office, hospital, or clinic.
+- Carfilzomib is given as an injection at your doctor's office, hospital, or clinic.
 Contact your health care provider if you have any questions.

 - Drinking extra fluids while you are taking carfilzomib is recommended.
 Check with your doctor for instructions.